szczyglis-dev/py-gpt/README.md

 ## X/Twitter

-The X/Twitter plugin integrates with the X platform, allowing for comprehensive interactions such as tweeting, retweeting, liking, media uploads, and more.
-This plugin requires OAuth2 authentication and offers various configuration options to manage API interactions effectively.
+The X/Twitter plugin exposes X tools for reading and searching posts, publishing, replying, quoting, likes, reposts, bookmarks and media uploads.
+Authentication uses OAuth2.

 - Retrieve user details by providing their username.
 - Fetch user information using their unique ID.